KapilKhanal/jjakimoto.github.io/content/articles/blockchain.md

 to some extent.
 Then, proof-of-work comes in to help you build such system.

 #### Proof-of-work
-Blockchain introduces proof-of-work to avoid Sybil attacks.
+Blockchain introduces a process called proof-of-work to avoid Sybil attacks.
 The goals of proof-of-work are
 * "expensive" for the sender.
 * "cheap" to verify by everyone else.